-This winter we decided not only go beyond chocolate, and have math problems, and holiday clues & activities as part of our advent calendar, we also decided to do a holiday book advent calendar as well.
-I found the idea over on Pinterest and asked people for advice.
-In a discussion with one of the moms I learned that she did the holiday book advent with library books.
-I thought that was ingenious!
-I was lucky enough to have reserved two books: Christmas Stories and Christmas in the Big Woods.
+This winter we decided not only go beyond chocolate, and have math problems, and holiday clues & activities as part of our advent calendar.
+We also decided to do a holiday book advent calendar as well, but with library books.
+I thought that would be fun.

 Earlier this summer I had attempted to start the first Little House on the Prairie book with the girls, but I quickly learned they were not quite ready.
 Since then we have been indulging in the My First Little House Books.

 Laura Ingalls Wilder’s Little House books have been cherished by generations of readers.
 Now for the first time, the youngest readers can share her adventure in these very special picture books adapted from Laura Ingalls Wilder’s beloved story-books.
 Renee Graef’s warm paintings, inspired by Garth Williams’ classic Little House illustrations, bring Laura and her family lovingly to life.

 The books are stellar.
 The illustrations are beautiful, and I love that Renee Graef is from Wisconsin.
 Despite the books looking challenging, they are actually written quite well for new readers.
 Most of the words can be phonically sounded out, which is wonderful.
 Our girls adore all the books in this series.
 When I saw there was a Christmas story I immediately reserved it from the library for our holiday book advent calendar.